What is it?

 Applications can be made to the Jerwood New Work Fund to take an idea through to full production, presentation and dissemination, but only where other funding and/or commitments is in place to support this element of the project.
 In all applications, we would expect to see a clear sense of the trajectory for the work and what will happen next.
 In line with our principles, we expect all artists involved to be paid appropriately for their time and expertise.
 Please also give consideration to access and inclusion within your project, and your project’s environmental impact.

 We expect to receive around 400 applications for the Jerwood New Work Fund in 2019 and have the resources to fund approximately 10 projects.
 Only two or three will be at the higher value allowed by the Fund.
 Due to this high level of competition, it is highly unlikely we will fund anyone with less than a year of commitment to their professional practice and/or has not had at least one piece of work professionally produced, presented, published or exhibited.
+It means that unless an individual has had a career change or break (see next question below), their first professional experience will have been between 2009 and 2018.

 We expect projects to take place within 24 months of funds being awarded.
 Activities earmarked for support from the Jerwood New Work Fund can start once funding is confirmed.

-Timeframes and deadlines for 2019
+Time frames and deadlines for 2019

 Guidance for Jerwood New Work Fund published: 23 January 2019